johnlafata/johnlafata.github.io/README.md

-# My Studio
+# Developer Experience Workshop
-This repo is where I am sharing my thoughts and experience as a cloud architect.
-I'm gradually going to release projects, experiments, and learnings here.
+This repo presents tasks undertaken to identify and document best practices for developing, deploying, and managing applications in the cloud.
+The goal is to provide a guide to follow when working on cloud-based projects.

-Some sample topics may include containerizing a legacy application, deploying an inference application, migrating code to a cloud ready architecture, or automating infrastructure provisioning.
+The tasks are intended to reflect real-world problems such as containerizing a legacy application, deploying an inference application to the cloud, migrating code to a cloud ready architecture, or automating infrastructure provisioning.

 ---